The Best Way to Export a Web-Ready SVG from Illustrator (2018)

 If you’re embedding SVG using an

-<img> tag just as a static illustrations on your website, once you’re done with your final edit on Illustrator, you should export your SVG with these settings:
+<img> tag just as a static illustration on your website, once you’re done with your final edit on Illustrator, you should export your SVG with these settings:

 Styling: Internal CSS